 That’s where Ricoh comes in.
 We can offer a unique range of 3D printing technologies that no-one else can – and without the enormous financial outlay.

-There are many more advantages to using a service bureau with the added value of consultation and technical expertise.
+There are many more advantages to using a 3D printing bureau with the added value of consultation and technical expertise.
 By using Ricoh’s facilities, you eliminate downtime and errors.

 My message to manufacturers is simple – don’t be stuck in the starting blocks now the 3D printing gun has sounded.
 Get involved now to see how it could benefit your business today – in preparation for tomorrow.